-- Who will complete the Barometer? - What explanatory information will you provide to accompany the questionnaire? - Will the Barometer conflict with any other research activities? - Who will ensure the Barometers are distributed and collected? - How will you give people time to complete the Barometer (e.g. a protected extra 20 minutes at work)? - Are any permissions needed in your organisation? - How you will you ensure confidentiality? - How will you ensure the completed Barometers are stored so that they are secure? - Can any immediate concerns identified by the Barometer be resolved or do they need to be escalated and if so, who to? - How will you collect paper versions of the Barometer (from collection boxes placed around the organisation/or internal mail)?
+- Who will complete the survey? - What explanatory information will you provide? - Will it conflict with any other research activities? - Will it be available online or in paper format? - If using the paper format, who will ensure it is distributed and collected? - How will you give people time to complete the Barometer (e.g. a protected extra 20 minutes at work)? - Are any permissions needed in your organisation? - How will you collect paper versions of the Culture of Care Barometer (from collection boxes placed around the organisation/or internal mail)? - Can any immediate concerns identified by the Barometer be resolved or do they need to be escalated and if so, who to?